itstriolink/pgsynthdata/README.md

-# Pure Synthetic Data Generation with a PostgreSQL and Python-based Tool.
+# Pure Synthetic Data Generation with a PostgreSQL and Python-based Tool

 Description
 ------